Moscow film festival opens with praise of soldiers in Donbas - NewsBreak

 Moscow film festival opens with praise of soldiers in Donbas

-MOSCOW — (AP) — The 44th Moscow International Film Festival opened Friday with reduced foreign representation amid the Russia-Ukraine conflict.
+The 44th Moscow International Film Festival opened Friday with reduced foreign representation amid the Russia- Ukraine conflict.

 Festival head Nikita Mikhalkov, the Academy Award-winning director of “Burnt By The Sun,” brushed that off, saying “It makes no difference how big are the stars that come.
 I'm interested in people who come, because they are interested in meeting us."